The Viniyoga of Dhyāna Modular Workshop and Courses

 – TKV Desikachar

-is a 4 day course module comprising either a single 4 day Module or two 2 day Modules over 3 months, intended for those students who, having completed an Art of Application of Dhyāna Module One Workshop, wish to explore further the primary principles and teachings on Dhyāna practice and Dhyāna study theory.
+is a two-day course module, intended for those students who, having completed an Art of Application of Dhyāna Module One Workshop, wish to explore further the primary principles and teachings on Dhyāna practice and Dhyāna study theory.

 The Art of Application of Dhyāna Module Two Course focus topic is listed below: